awslabs/ec2-spot-workshops/content/_index.md

 In this workshop, you will learn how to leverage Managed Spot Training with Amazon SageMaker to save up to 70-90% on your Amazon SageMaker Training Jobs.
 {{< /card >}}

-{{< card important_workshop
-    "using-sagemaker-managed-spot-training"
-    "Using Amazon SageMaker Managed Spot Training"
-    "Amazon-SageMaker_Model_light-bg.png"
->}}
-In this workshop, you will learn how to leverage Managed Spot Training with Amazon SageMaker to save up to 70-90% on your Amazon SageMaker Training Jobs.
-{{< /card >}}